Fever in Infants and Children: A Merck Manual of Patient Symptoms podcast

 Anemia may be a clue to malaria, infective endocarditis, inflammatory bowel disease, SLE, or TB.
 Thrombocytosis is a nonspecific acute-phase reactant.
 The total WBC and the differential generally are less helpful, although children with an absolute neutrophil count >10,000 have a higher risk of SBI.
 If atypical lymphocytes are present, a viral infection is likely.
 Immature white cells should prompt further evaluation for leukemia.
 Eosinophilia may be a clue to parasitic, fungal, neoplastic, allergic, or immunodeficiency disorders.

 The ESR and CRP are nonspecific acute-phase reactants that are general indicators of inflammation; an elevated ESR or CRP makes factitious fever less likely.
 A normal ESR or CRP can slow the pace of the evaluation.
-However, ESR or CRP may be normal in noninflammatory causes of FUO (see Some Causes of FUO).
+However, ESR or CRP may be normal in noninflammatory causes of FUO (see Table 2: Some Causes of FUO).

 Blood cultures should be done in all patients with FUO at least once and more often if suspicion of SBI is high.
 Three blood cultures should be done over 24 h in patients who have any manifestations of infective endocarditis.
 A positive blood culture, particularly for S. aureus, should raise suspicion for occult skeletal or visceral infection or endocarditis and lead to performance of a bone scan and/or echocardiography.